A combinatorial expansion of vertical-strip LLT polynomials in the basis of elementary symmetric functions: Bounce relations

 \begin{proof}[Proof of uniqueness in \reft{recursion}.]
 Let $P$ be a Schr{\"o}der path of size $n$ with $r$ east steps, and assume that $P=X\estep W$ where $X\in\{\nstep,\dstep\}^{*}$ defines a path from $(0,0)$ to $(x,z)$, and $W\in\{\nstep,\dstep,\estep\}$.
 That is, $X$ is the initial segment of $P$ that leads up to the first east step of $P$.

 We first use induction on the size $n$.
-By \refti{recursion}{mult} the empty path is sent to $1$ by $F$.
-Thus we may assume that $n>0$ and that $F_Q$ is uniquely determined for all $Q\in\SCH{m}$ for all $m<n$.
+By \refti{recursion}{e} the only path of size $1$, namely $\nstep\estep$, is sent to $1$ by $F$.
+Thus we may assume that $n>1$ and that $F_Q$ is uniquely determined for all $Q\in\SCH{m}$ for all $m<n$.

 Secondly we use induction on $r$.
 If $P$ has only one east step, then $P$ is of the form $P=\nstep\dstep^{n-1}\estep$ and $F_P=\elementaryE_{n}(\xvec)$ is determined by the initial condition in \refti{recursion}{e}.
 Thus the base case of the second induction is taken care of.
 We may assume that $P$ has at least two east steps, and that $F_Q$ is determined uniquely for all Schr{\"o}der paths $Q\in\SCH{n}$ with fewer than $r$ east steps.